Have you ever wondered why your eyes move all around when you’re having a conversation? When you are thinking?

 William James (Principles of Psychology, 1890) first suggested that internal representations and eye movements may be related.
 This observation was not explored further until the 1970’s when Richard Bandler, John Grinder, Robert Dilts and others conducted further experimentation in this area.

 According to research, eye movement seems to be associated with activating different parts of the brain.
-In NLP we call them eye accessing cues because they give us insights as to how people are accessing information.
-According to Bandler and Grinder our chosen words, phrases and sentences are indicative of our referencing of each of the representational systems i.e. visual, auditor, and kinaesthetic.
+In NLP training we call them eye accessing cues because they give us insights as to how people are accessing information.
+According to Bandler and Grinder our chosen words, phrases and sentences are indicative of our referencing of each of the representational systems i.e. visual, kinaesthetic and auditory.

 visual thoughts – sight, mental imagery, spatial awareness

 auditory (or linguistic) thoughts – sound, speech, dialog, white noise

 kinesthetic sense – somatic feelings in the body, temperature, pressure, and also emotion.

 The other two senses, gustatory (taste) and olfactory (smell), which are closely associated, often seem to be less significant in general mental processing, and are often considered jointly as one.

 The Eye Accessing Cues are presented in what is called a Normally Organised pattern.
 There is no right or wrong way.
 There is only the way that your clients, customers or friends and family store information.
 In order to determine whether a person is normally or reverse organised you ask them questions and watch which way their eyes move.
 Some individuals look through several or all the representational systems for the same piece of information.
 When this is done, it is called a Transderivational Search.
 Also some clients may have what I call a “look to talk” rule and will make minimal or no eye movement.